Curriculum Vitae

 3. Since October 2004, adjunct faculty with Akamai University for homeopathic education.

-4. Homeopath practitioner in North America.
+4. Homeopath practitioner in North America including Hom (ON) and RSHom(NA)

 • July 1992 till august 1999